Look! Up in the Sky!

-Minutes for the October 1965 meeting of the Fund’s Board of Trustees indicate that the University’s Board of Control was encouraging the “purchase of a twin motored airplane” that might be operated on a contract basis with Fontana Aviation.
+Minutes for the October 1965 meeting of the Fund’s Board of Trustees indicate that the University’s Board of Trustees was encouraging the “purchase of a twin motored airplane” that might be operated on a contract basis with Fontana Aviation.
 The proposal suggested that a plane would “enhance the effectiveness of executive staff.”
 Fund documents confirmed that General Motors donated the plane in May 1967.

 By April 1968, however, the Tech Fund Trustees were already looking to unload the vehicle: “Principally because of the relatively small amount of usage that has thus far been of the DC-3 plane . . . operating expenses were substantially in excess of collected revenues.”
 The trustees’ executive committee was authorized to dispose of the plane and, although details are sketchy, the plane was sold sometime in 1970.

 So what about that author from Nevada?
 It turns out that after its sale by the Michigan Tech Fund, the DC-3 moved through several owners for use as a charter plane.
 These included some of the charter services used to transport the hockey team to out-of-state games.